syedmahadhi/ATM-sanitising-and-Informating-System/README.md

 # ATM-sanitising-and-Informating-System

-for thiw you need python, qrcode, opencv,
+for thiw you need python, qrcode, opencv, text to speach, RaspberryPi, web browser